Skip to content

 Reverts the collection to its configured revert sort order.

-Returns all recipes with their ID, name, attribute weights, and the number of collections using them.
+Returns the recipes of that type with their ID, name, attribute weights, and usage.
+Collection recipes report the number of collections using them; search recipes include is_active marking the one currently re-ranking search results.

 { "action": "list_products" }